 The stories here explore the very different desert world of not so long ago.
 An isolated lady anthropologist disappears mysteriously in the desert.
 Are the dogs to blame?
 A hard-working and well-meaning medical sister struggles to know how to live with the demands of her clients in the outback settlements.
 Then her new nursing sister dies in a dust storm.
 Other stories in Radiant Sands reflect themes of love, loss, longing and confusion, with a taste of Desert Noir.

-The Australian public was kept largely ignorant of the tests, their dangers, and the effects on the Aboriginal people on whose lands the tests took place.
+Last Patrol is the final story in the collection.
+Novelette length, it is set in and around Maralinga in the 1950s-1960s, when this remote part of Australia became the main site of British atomic testing.
+Maralinga remains an iconic event in Australia’s history.
+The Australian public was kept largely ignorant of the tests, their dangers, and the effects on the Aboriginal people on whose lands they took place.

 The Report of the Royal Commission is available in pdf form online in two volumes.

 The story of Last Patrol is wholly imaginary.
 The theme may be troubling to many, in all kinds of ways.
 Australia has managed to put almost all of this past history out of mind, as if obliterating it from representation will make it go away.
 Still, I don’t believe these painful and ultimately traumatic relationships should be suppressed.
 The suffering of Aboriginal people from the nuclear testing in Central Australia was beyond terrible and no amount of compensation can remedy it.
 The efforts of a few non-Aboriginal people to help them were completely ignored.
 Nobody then believed there were people left out in the desert when the bombs went off, and evidence given by Aboriginal people at the Royal Commission made no difference because it could not be authenticated.
 It was “oral history” and, by implication, fantasy.
 If this wholly fictional and imagined story at least opens up the memories of this time again, that will be for the good.